LudoBermejoES/foundryvtt-lights-hud-ate/README.md

 Add vision and lighting modification with ATE active effect, no token configuration is actually touched, everything is on the active effect management, the duration the remove, the adding, you can even merge the effect of two different kind of visions and lighting together.

-The module is build to show on a hud panel all the item with some ATL effect applied on it, there is a distinction between passive, temporary, applied, need to be attuned or equipped condition (suppressed).
+The module is build to show on a left click of the button with the image of a lightBulb on the hud panel all the item with some ATL effect present on the token\actor, there is a distinction between passive, temporary, applied, need to be attuned or equipped condition (suppressed).

 ![img](./wiki/assets/tutorial_commented.png)